 Unequal, trapped and controlled: research into women’s experiences of financial abuse and the potential implications for Universal Credit

-Unequal, trapped and controlled: women’s experiences of financial abuse and the potential implications for Universal Credit Women’s experiences of financial abuse and the potential implications for Universal Credit.
+Women’s experiences of financial abuse and the potential implications for Universal Credit.

 Women’s Aid and the TUC wanted to find out more about women’s experiences of financial abuse and the potential implications for Universal Credit.